Dilrevx/SourceCodeBasedAAA/README.md

 > Notice: liteRadar in literadar.py uses an unpresented cli tool `baksmali`.
 This is a google R8 repository now and you need to build a fat jar to enable cli functionalities under jdk11.
 I am using a old version by JesusFreke, `baksmali-2.5.2.jar`, where cli interface is included in release versions. jdk17 works fine with this jar.

+> Notice: Some feature sets are conflicting with each other.
+For example, `xxxsmali` and `java` cannot be extracted at the same time.

 <h1>CrossValidation</h1>
 1- Use Python 3.6</br>